Elderly drivers in Illinois may increase the dangers for others

 Older drivers have many more years of driving experience than the younger generations.
 As a result, many senior citizens have been able to maintain safe driving records.
 Unfortunately, a person’s driving ability does not necessarily stay steady while one ages.
 Chicago drivers who are over a certain age may become more likely to cause a serious car crash than younger drivers, states Consumer Reports.
 Senior citizens over 80 may be six times more likely to be in a fatal collision than others.

 Each day throughout the United States, about 15 elderly people are killed in car accidents, according to the Centers for Disease Control and Prevention.
 Additionally, 500 seniors are injured in crashes every day.
 These numbers include many drivers who are senior citizens, who may still be driving despite signs that their abilities are declining.
+If you or a loved one has been involved in an accident, contact our Chicago car accident lawyers today.

 Illinois licensing regulations for older drivers